-It is this kind of arrangement that had local tongues wagging in Kapsundei, Uasin Gishu County after it emerged that an elderly woman in the area was not just married to another woman but to four of them.
+It is this kind of arrangement that recently had local tongues wagging in Kapsundei, Uasin Gishu County after it emerged that an elderly woman in the area was not just married to another woman but to four of them.
 Differently put, she is a ‘polygamist’, giving men a run for their women!
 Would you believe that?

 Well, one Elizabeth Chemasunde, 92 had been married to a man in Kilgoris, Narok County.
 Unfortunately, for ten years the marriage failed to bear any children.
 Chemasunde was accused of barrenness and consequently stigmatised.
 She couldn’t handle the dishonour and ridicule from locals.

 After she was sent packing, a heart broken Chemasunde moved to Nandi County where she got married to four women, thanks to Nandi culture which allows barren women to ‘marry’ fellow women to bear children on their behalf.

 In an interview with a KTN reporter, Chemasunde said competition with men is so tough that some have run off with two of her wives.
 Currently, she lives with the other two in Kapsundei.
 She said she paid six cows and four goats in bride price for her first wife, Diana who bore her a son and daughter.
 Unfortunately, Diana eloped.